 You don’t have to be as skilled as Pablo Picasso.
 All you need is to accurately put down your design ideas and use them as a basis for your project’s physical form.

 Your first attempt at drafting woodworking plans rarely ends up as the final design you’ll use for your project.
-With that being said, our team’s best advice is to try brainstorming.
-It’s the process of sketching as many ideas as possible within a set duration.
+My go-to strategy?
+Brainstorming.
+Set aside some time to just sketch out as many ideas as you can.

 Through this, newbies can draw simple designs first to practice and continue to work on their skills before tackling more complex outputs.
 These projects are called free plans, and it’s a good method to start when you have zero experience in making these designs.

 Since we’re living in the modern era of the internet, scanning through free woodworking patterns online should give you good ideas on how to make woodworking plans.